-Yulio Knowledge Base > Getting Started > VR Project Security
+Yulio Knowledge Base > VR Project Security > Methods for VR Project Security

 In a time where a lot of the world is working remotely, we find ourselves looking for ways to work collaboratively with colleagues and clients.
 Yulio is a great tool to help you do exactly that.
-While we don’t currently have the ability to password protect a VR Project, below we have provided 5 helpful tips on how you can track or secure your VR Project.
+While we don’t currently offer the ability to password protect a VR project, below we have provided 5 helpful tips to share your VR project securely.

 When you share a VR project URL, viewers have the ability to view and share the project however they like.
 A great way to control how long a client or audience can view a project is by creating a copy of the project and then deleting the original.
 When you copy a project, an exact duplicate will be created with all hotspots but a new unique URL.
 By deleting the original project, the original URL will also be deleted/deactivated, meaning you are restricting viewing access.